btrask/stronglink/SUBSTANCE.md

 Optimization always causes problems, regardless of what you're optimizing for.
 Look at the failures of capitalism.
 When you try to write efficient, security-critical code in C, you are serving two masters: security and performance.
 Obviously, serving one master is easier.

-It's worth pointing out that while there is a lot of messy shit written in C, some of the [most secure](http://cr.yp.to/qmail/qmailsec-20071101.pdf) software [of all time](https://sel4.systems/) is written in it too.
+It's worth pointing out that while there is a lot of messy garbage written in C, some of the [most secure](http://cr.yp.to/qmail/qmailsec-20071101.pdf) software [of all time](https://sel4.systems/) is written in it too.

 Incidentally, these examples sit at opposite ends of the spectrum: qmail was written by a single genius who basically kept it all in his head; seL4 was written using formal methods.
 Both techniques constrain the size and change rate of projects, which I believe is the true key to security.